logworks/dlog/README.md

 - Dlog autmates logging for named functions only.
 Named functions are (or should be) the black boxes that matter in any code base. (and if they are not, using Dlog will help refactor to let it be so).

-- Dlog is a raidcal experiment.
-What if such a maligned, over abused utility as console.log holds more lead bullets (not silver), than anyone realised.
-This is Dlog.

-Note Pre-release. [v 0.2.0](#v0.2.0) Usable, still early POC, let us know if you find potentially useful/ input to direction.
+Note Pre-release. [v 0.3.0](#v0.3.0) Usable, still early POC, let us know if you find potentially useful or would like to input into direction of project.

 ## quick start